-State entities are already reviewing public health orders and guidance in compliance with "California's Plan for Reducing COVID-19 and Adjusting Permitted Sector Activities to Keep Californians Healthy and Safe," also titled the "Blueprint for a Safer Economy."
+State entities were already reviewing public health orders and guidance in compliance with "California's Plan for Reducing COVID-19 and Adjusting Permitted Sector Activities to Keep Californians Healthy and Safe," also titled the "Blueprint for a Safer Economy."
+63 This review will continue as the state moves beyond the Blueprint into a new phase of responding to the COVID-19 public health crisis.

-Employers are required to evaluate how to maximize outdoor air and use any existing filtration system for indoor workplaces most efficiently, but they are not required to update any ventilation systems.
-This will simply mean opening windows and confirming that the filters being used in any existing systems are the correct type and properly maintained/replaced as appropriate.
+Employers are required to evaluate the need for HEPA filtration units and how to maximize both outdoor air and filtration efficiency, but the proposed section 3205 does not require employers to update any ventilation systems or purchase filtration units.
 This minimal evaluation is already required by the existing section 3203.

 As for screening, this regulation allows employers to ask employees to evaluate their own symptoms before reporting to work, which should have minimal cost.
 To the Board's knowledge, this is already being performed by state agencies.

-Subsection 3205(c)(3) [Investigating and responding to COVID-19 illness in the workplace] The California Department of Public Health (CDPH) data from October 14, 2020 shows that there have been 675,889 confirmed cases among Californians over 18 and under 65.
-Although people outside this age range certainly work, the CDPH category for people "65+" has not been included because the high proportion of retirees within that group makes it less representative of the working population.
+Subsection 3205(c)(3) [Investigating and responding to COVID-19 cases in the workplace] The CDPH data from October 14, 2020 showed that there were 675,889 confirmed COVID-19 cases among Californians over 18 and under 65.64 Although people outside this age range certainly work, the CDPH category for people "65+" has not been included because the high proportion of retirees within that group makes it less representative of the working population.
 DOF population estimates for 2020 show 24,854,968 residents in the selected age group.
-Dividing cases by population, that gives a confirmed COVID-19 case rate of about 0.02719.
+65 Dividing cases by population, that gives a confirmed COVID-19 case rate of about 0.02719.